sgoldenlab/simba/docs/reverse_annotations.md

 ### Step 3

-Then, create a new classifier for this in the `[Train machine model]` tab.
-If you have a previous classifier with the same name in the project_folder, please save the classifier somewhere else or rename it.
+Navigate to the the `[Train machine model]` tab and train your new machine model, as documented [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-7-train-machine-model), using your newly created reversed data.
+If you have a previous classifier with the same name in the project_folder, we recommend renaming the classifier `.sav` file and saving it somewhere else so not to become confused with which classifier has which directionality.

-### Step 4

-Lastly, you can then run the new classifier in the `[Run machine model]` tab.
+After training your reversed classifier, you can go ahead and use it on new data as documented [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data)